glennj/exercism.io/tcl/dominoes/README.md

 # Dominoes

+Welcome to Dominoes on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Make a chain of dominoes.

 Compute a way to order a given set of dominoes in such a way that they form a